landonb629/CKAD-labs/README.md

         - understand ServiceAccounts
         - understand SecurityContexts (lab1c)

-20% - Application Design and Build
+20% - Application Design and Build (done)

         - Define, build and modify container images
         - Understand jobs and CronJobs
         - Understand multi-container Pod design patters
         - Utilize persistent and ephemeral volumes

-20% - Application Deployment
+20% - Application Deployment (done)

         - Use Kubernetes primitives to implement common deployment strategies
         - understand deployments and how to perform rolling updates
         - use the help package manager to deploy existing packages

-20% - Services and Networking
+20% - Services and Networking (done)

         - Demonstrate basic understanding of NetworkPolicies
         - Provide and troubleshoot access to applications via services